reporting suspected abuse or neglect

 what will Community Services do?

-Sometimes the child and family is visited immediately because the information indicates the child is in immediate danger.
+Sometimes the child or young person and their family is visited immediately because the information indicates the child or young person is in immediate danger.

 We may need to talk to other people to find out about the family’s circumstances.
-For example, we might contact the child’s teacher, child care worker or relatives.
+For example, we might contact the child or young person's teacher, child care worker or relatives.

 The law allows Community Services to exchange information that relates to the safety, welfare or wellbeing of a child or young person with a range of agencies, including NSW Police, NSW Health or the Department of Education.

-If the child or young person is at risk of harm, we try to work with the family, other agencies and professionals to make sure they are safe.
-If we think a child is in immediate danger, we will move them to a safe place.
+If the child or young person is at risk of significant harm, we try to work with the family, other agencies and professionals to make sure they are safe.
+If we think a child or young person is in immediate danger, we will move them to a safe place.
 We involve the child or young person and their family as much as possible in decisions that affect them.